sous-chefs/rundeck/cookbooks/ntp/README.md

 ## Requirements

-Should work on Windows, Red Hat-family and Debian-family Linux distributions, or FreeBSD.
+Should work on Red Hat-family and Debian-family Linux distributions, or FreeBSD.

 # Attributes